rlktradewright/tradebuild-platform/Docs/UserGuides/BuildingTradeBuild/BuildingTradeBuild.md

 	 `More > Run as Administrator`.

    * run the
+   `registerTradeWrightCommonComponents.bat` command file in the Build folder.

+   * run the
-   `registerTradeWrightCommonDlls.bat` command file in the Build folder.
+   `registerExternalComponents.bat` command file in the Build folder.

 ## 5. Build TradeBuild for the First Time